 Why is a DPOA important in estate planning?

 A DPOA is crucial in estate planning because it ensures that your affairs are managed according to your preferences if you become incapacitated.
-It provides a framework for decision-making continuity, avoiding the need for court intervention and ensuring that your healthcare and financial interests are protected.
+It provides a framework for decision-making continuity, avoiding the need for court intervention and protecting your healthcare and financial interests.

 How does a DPOA differ from a general power of attorney?